letoram/arcan/src/a12/net/HACKING.md

 to differentiate between the credential used to access the directory versus the credential used to access the source.

-Mode can be treated as a bitmap of supported open-modes.
+Mode can be treated as a bitmap of supported open-modes but is a hint as the initiator cannot necessarily know the topology of the source.

 If mode is set to direct-inbound the request is that the other end connects to the request originator (TCP).
 This will provide the source-IP that was used to